 Jalview can calculate and display trees, providing interactive tree-based grouping of sequences though a tree viewer.
-All trees are calculated via the $Calculate \Rightarrow Calculate Tree \Rightarrow \dots$ submenu.
+All trees are calculated via the Calculate Calculate Tree ... submenu.
 Trees can be calculated from distance matrices determined from % identity or aggregate BLOSUM 62 score using either average distance (UPGMA) or Neighbour joining algorithms.
 The input data for a tree calculation is either the visible portions of the current selection, or the whole alignment if no selection is present.

 On calculating a tree, a new window opens (Figure 2.4) which contains the tree.
-Various display options can be found in the tree window View menu, and export options in the $File \Rightarrow Save\ As$ submenu.
-Newick format is a standard file format for trees which allows them to be exported to other programs.
-Jalview can also read in external trees in Newick format via the $File \Rightarrow Load$ Associated Tree menu option.
-Leaf names on imported trees will be matched to the associated alignment - unmatched leaves will still be displayed, and can be highlighted using the $View \Rightarrow Show\ Unlinked\ Leaves$ menu option.
+Various display settings can be found in the tree window View menu, including font, scaling and label display options, and the File Save As submenu contains options for image and Newick le export.
+Newick format is a standard le format for trees which allows them to be exported to other programs.
+Jalview can also read in external trees in Newick format via the File Load Associated Tree menu

 Figure 2.4: Calculating Trees Jalview provides four built in models for calculating trees.

 Jalview can also load precalculated trees in Newick format (right).